 log serverconfiguration directive.

-REDIS: If you are running docassemble in a multi-server arrangement, set this to the host name at which the Redis server can be accessed.
-See the
+RABBITMQ: If you are running docassemble in a multi-server arrangement, set this to the URL at which the RabbitMQ server can be accessed, in the form

-abc, then your application servers will need to set
+rabbitmqserver.local, then your application servers will need to use

-abcresolves to an IP address.
-Note that if you run docassemble using the instructions in the scalability section, you do not need to worry about this.
-See the
+RABBITMQURL, even if other names resolve to the same IP address.
+Note that if you run docassemble using the instructions in the scalability section, you may not need to worry about setting

 POSTURLROOT: If users access docassemble at https://docassemble.example.com/da, set